quisquous/cactbot/ui/raidboss/data/README.md

 **preRun: function(data, matches)**
 If the trigger activates, the function will run as the first action after the activation condition is met.

+**promise: function(data)**
+If present and a function which returns a promise, will wait for promise to resolve before continuing with trigger.
+This runs after `preRun` and before the `delaySeconds` delay.

 **run: function(data, matches)**
 If the trigger activates, the function will run as the last action before the trigger ends.